Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 ![Perceptron](/images/nuer.jpg){:class="img-responsive"}

 The first thing you probably recognized were the inputs, just like any other input this is where the data is passed into the neuron, whether that data be from a training, validation, or test data set (I'll provide a brief explanation of the different data set types soon).
 Next we have the weights which are the lines that connect the nodes between layers.
-To begin, weights are randomly initialized or gauged and through the process of backpropagation, the weights are usually random numbers that have a mean of 0 and a standard deviation of 1.
-Weights are usually the strength of connection between the two nodes.
+To begin, weights are randomly initialized or gauged through the process of [backpropagation](https://en.wikipedia.org/wiki/Backpropagation), the weights usually have a mean of 0 and a standard deviation of 1.
+To put it simply they're the strength of connection between the two nodes.

 ## The Hidden layer
 The Hidden Layer is the layer between the input and output nodes that takes in a set of weighted inputs and produces a weighted sum that is passed to the output nodes.